 Most Malware occurs because you install plugins from unknown resources.
 So, it is better to avoid installing uncertified plugins, and the site will remain clean.
 When your site is clean, it will automatically decrease the speed time of the page.

 These are some of the best ways to improve your WordPress website performance.
-As we near towards 2020, the speed of the site matters the most.
+As we near 2021, the speed of the site matters the most.
 Google prefers speed as a ranking factor.
 Paid networks prefer speed as a crucial factor.
 Even visitors only visit those websites that load quickly.
 So, it is high time that you give your site the most important and optimize it accordingly.